Throw it away? No way! Fix it at the Repair Café!

-Registration of your broken and torn items is on a first come, first served basis between 11am and 3pm.
+Registration of your broken and torn items is on a first come, first served basis between 10am and 2pm (the last hour of the day is just for fixing).
 When you arrive, a very nice team of people will welcome you, have you fill out a form with you name, email, postal code, and the item you’ve brought with you.
 We will also ask you to sign a waiver stating that you’re ok with us taking your photo and that we won’t get in trouble if you end up hurting yourself in the process of learning to fix your item.
 You’ll then go have a great cup of coffee and a snack, maybe chat with some neighbors, and wait until we call your name to meet with a fixer.
 After your item has been fixed and you’ve learned some new skills, you’ll bring your form over to the photo booth, have a cute picture taken with our FIXED! sign, and either be on your way, or hang out for a bit and see what’s happening!

 If you would like to volunteer to be a fixer or helper at this, or future, Repair Cafes, please get in touch with email@example.com.